minlanyu/cs243-site/README.md

 - What are the paper’s areas for improvement?
 Just a couple of sentences, please.
 - Any thoughts or questions that you hope to discuss in class?
 - Other comments about the paper
-- Paper-specific question: We will also post one question for the paper that you are supposed to answer
+- Paper-specific question: We will post one question for each paper that you are supposed to answer in your review

 ## Class Presentation
 - Depending on the number of students, each student will give one to three talks in this class.
-- The speaker should check with me at least 7 days ahead of time to discuss any confusions or questions on the paper.
-You can also get my feedback on your slides.
-In the class, we expect you to know most details of the paper and will refer to you if we have any confusions about the paper during our discussion.
+- The speaker should send your slides to me 3 days before the presentation.
+In the class, we expect you to know all the details of the paper and be able to answer our questions about the paper during the in-class discussion.
+If you have any questions about the paper, you can reach out to me to discuss it before the class.
 - Some authors share slides online; Some conferences share conference talk videos online.
 You are encouraged to check out those slides/videos or reuse some for your presentation.
 However, please be aware that conference talks are often short and focuses more on the motivation rather than the technical details.
 They may also be biased in highlighting only the benefits of their approaches (everyone likes his own work).
 So if you reuse the slides, please add more technical details (make sure you really understand what's going on in detail), and share your own opinion of the work (not just the authors').
 - The goal of the presentation and in-class discussion is to learn how to form your own opinions of a paper.